ibm-cloud-docs/dr-automation-powervs/FAQs.md

 IBM Cloud platform and service roles determine what actions a user can perform.

 Depending on the assigned role (Administrator, Editor, Operator, or Viewer), users can provision, configure, or view service instances.

+### What versions of PowerHA SystemMirror are supported?
+{: #faq-powerha-supported-versions}

+The service supports the latest supported versions of IBM PowerHA SystemMirror that are compatible with the selected AIX levels on Power Virtual Server.

+You can also register environments that use earlier or unsupported versions.
+However, such versions might have limited support and compatibility.

+### When does billing start for HA Automation for PowerVS?
+{: #faq-powerha-billing-start}

+Billing starts when the PowerHA installation process is initiated on the selected virtual machines.

+Charges begin when the PowerHA agent starts installing the required filesets and are calculated based on the number of CPU cores of the managed virtual machines, billed hourly.